zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   * `$ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.keystore.p12`
     - private key of the local CA

-The local CA keystore is only accessible by the user that is installs and manages the Zowe runtime.
+The local CA keystore is only accessible by the user that installs and manages the Zowe runtime.

 #### Import the local CA certificate to your browser

 Trust in the API ML server is a necessary precondition to properly encrypt traffic between web browsers and REST API client applications.
 Ensure this trust through the installation of a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.

-**Note:** The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `$ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer` where `$ZOWE_ROOT_DIR`  is the directory that was used for the Zowe runtime during installation.
+**Note:** The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `$ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer` where `$ZOWE_ROOT_DIR`  is the directory used for the Zowe runtime during installation.

 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
-Since this is the certificate that your browser is going to trust, it is recommended to use a secure connection for transfer.
+Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.

 **Follow these steps:**

 1. Download the local CA certificate to your computer.
 Use one of the following methods to download the local CA certificate to your computer:

     - **Use [Zowe CLI](https://github.com/zowe/zowe-cli#zowe-cli--) (Recommended)**
-    Issue teh following command:
+    Issue the following command:

     `zowe zos-files download uss-file --binary $ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer`